 One new component of the growth strategy is the offering of spring entry for new freshmen.
-In light of Students graduating early-graduations (in less than eight semesters) and studystudying abroad (for which W&M has among the highest participation rate among all public universities in the country), greater) creates capacity forto enroll new students exists in the spring semester.
+Students graduating early (in less than eight semesters) and studying abroad (for which W&M has among the highest participation rate among all public universities in the country) creates capacity to enroll new students in the spring semester.
 (Given travel restrictions, students' ability to study abroad was significantly reduced during the pandemic.
 W&M is actively monitoring study abroad participation as these opportunities return.)
-Beginning in the 2020-2021 academic year, students on W&M's waitlist for fall entry had the option either to enroll at a two-year institution for the fall or to participate in a Verto Education Verto Education program in the fall, each with the guarantee of transfer credit and admission to W&M for the spring as long as the students earn at least a 3.0 GPA in the fall and continue to meet high standards of personal conduct.
-For the Spring 2022 semester, W&M is on track to enroll an additional 100 students in the freshman class this way, after enrolling more than 40 in Spring 2021, conduct.
+Beginning in the 2020-2021 academic year, students on W&M's waitlist for fall entry had the option either to enroll at a two-year institution for the fall or to participate in a Verto Education program in the fall, each with the guarantee of transfer credit and admission to W&M for the spring as long as the students earn at least a 3.0 GPA in the fall and continue to meet high standards of personal conduct.